-For finding the influence of intra household gender dynamics on household vulnerability to climate change Pearson correlation coefficient, One-way ANOVA and Independent sample t-Test are used.
+For finding the influence of intra-household gender dynamics on household vulnerability to climate change Pearson correlation coefficient, One-way ANOVA and Independent sample t-Test are used.

 3. results and discussion

 3.1 Profile of the respondents and their household’s gender dynamics